Phantom fluid cosmology: Impact of a phantom hidden sector on cosmological observables: Ghost/dark matter models

 The minimum value of $\chi^2$ for each data set, compared to the $\chi^2$ value for the standard $\Lambda\rm{CDM}$ parameter values, can be characterized by $\Delta \chi^2 = \chi^2_{\rm min} - \chi^2_{\Lambda\rm{CDM}}$.
 It is given by $-2810.4$ (Pantheon+), $-1.1$ (Pantheon), and $-94.5$ (Union 2.1).
 The discrepancy for Union and Pantheon+ arises from the dependence on $H_0$ in the $\chi^2_{\rm min}$, which is calibrated using Cepheids.
 The superficial appearance that the ghost model gives a better fit than $\Lambda$CDM is a reflection of the Hubble tension between the supernovae and the larger cosmological data sets.
 This tension is hidden for the Pantheon analysis since $H_0$ is marginalized out.
 We will confirm a mild preference for the ghost model over $\Lambda$CDM in Section \ref{sect:massive_nu}.

 An interesting question is whether $\Omega_g$ can explain all of the dark energy, replacing the cosmological constant.
-Fig.\ \ref{fig:SN_likelihood} suggests that this is indeed possible, using the Union and Pantheon data sets, by taking $\Omega_g \sim 0.6$.
+Figure\ \ref{fig:SN_likelihood} suggests that this is indeed possible, using the Union and Pantheon data sets, by taking $\Omega_g \sim 0.6$.
 However it is in tension with the Pantheon+ upper bound $\Omega_g < 0.45$, which requires $\Omega_\Lambda \gtrsim 0.2$.
 In general, the capability of $\Omega_g$ to function as dark energy can be understood through the effective EOS of the ghost fluid \be w_{\rm eff} = {P_{\phi} + P_{\nu_s} \over \rho_{\phi} + \rho_{\nu_s}}\,, \ee whose redshift dependence is plotted in Fig.\ \ref{fig:SN_bounds} (right).
 Notably, it violates the weak energy condition since $w_{\rm eff} < -1.3$ both at early and late times.
 The early-time limit $w_{\rm eff} \to -1.5$ can be derived analytically from the exact solution (\ref{eq:energy_densities_approx}) that will be introduced below, in the regime where back-reaction of the ghost fluid is negligible.
-The late time limit $w_{\rm eff}\cong -1.3$ depends weakly on the value of $m_{\nu_s}/\Lambda$.
+The late-time limit $w_{\rm eff}\cong -1.3$ depends weakly on the value of $m_{\nu_s}/\Lambda$.
+Coincidentally, such a value of $w_{\rm eff}$ was shown to solve the Hubble tension by shifting the central value of $H_0$ without broadening its uncertainty, although the associated model would be strongly disfavored with respect to the $\Lambda$CDM baseline model~\cite{Vagnozzi:2019ezj}.
 It is striking that the ghost fluid (in conjunction with the produced positive-energy particles) can function as dark energy even in the absence of a classical condensate, or indeed a potential $V(\phi)$, which was the original motivation for phantom fields in cosmology.
+The latter conclusion was originally drawn by Ref.~\cite{Holdom:2004yx}, which obtained similar redshift evolution of $w_{\rm eff}$ as we derived in Fig.~\ref{fig:SN_bounds} (right), directly from the conservation of the energy-momentum tensor.